 1 Corinthians 5:7 Therefore purge out the old leaven, that you may be a new lump, since you truly are unleavened.
 For indeed Christ, our Passover, was sacrificed for us.

-It is important in the discussion of the Old Testament prophecies that Jesus fulfilled, to remember that these are not just words on pages or a computer screen.
-The Bible claims to be the eternal word of God and as such, the words within its pages—have, as their origin; an intelligence from outside of time.
-These words have the power to bring a human being into everlasting life if the instructions are believed and followed.
+It is important, in the discussion of the Old Testament prophecies Jesus fulfilled, to remember that these are not just words on pages or a computer screen.
+The Bible claims to be the eternal word of God and, as such, the words within its pages have, as their origin, an intelligence from outside of time.
+These words have the power to bring a human being into everlasting life, if the instructions are believed and followed.
 When we speak of Jesus as the Passover Lamb who takes away the sins of the world, we must remember that the intent of the Holy Spirit is that Jesus would become your Passover Lamb.

 In the prophecy of the Passover Lamb, there is a requirement by God for us to personally take action.
 When we arrive at the New Testament, we find that in the fulfillment of Jesus as the Passover Lamb who removes our sins, we must personally partake of Him, claiming His blood as the covering for our sins.

-Because sin is so destructive to the beauty that God created for us; because of the horrible consequences that sin has caused in our world; because of the graphic results of sickness, and death that sins causes—God has given us a very graphic remedy for sin: blood.
+Because sin is so destructive to the beauty that God created for us, because of the horrible consequences that sin has caused in our world, because of the graphic results of sickness and death that sin causes, God has given us a very graphic remedy for sin—blood.
 When we see blood spilled, it is horrific.
-When we see an animal that has been killed and its blood has been splashed upon the ground, we are shocked and horrified.
-God was seeking to display what sin and death really are, by the graphic nature of blood—necessary to cover our sins.
-We learned in the chapter: Virgin Birth, that our sin-nature, came to us by the transmittal of our father’s blood.
+When we see an animal that has been killed, and its blood has been splashed upon the ground, we are shocked and horrified.
+God was seeking to display what sin and death really are, by the graphic nature of blood necessary to cover our sins.
+We learned in the chapter, Virgin Birth, that our sin nature came to us by the transmittal of our father’s blood.

 Exodus 12:14 “So this day shall be to you a memorial; and you shall keep it as a feast to the LORD throughout your generations.
 You shall keep it as a feast by an everlasting ordinance.”